-The Kenosha County Board of Supervisors consists of 23 members and is nonpartisan (meaning no political party affiliation is identified).
-Each is elected from a geographic district of about 7,200 people.
+The Kenosha County Board of Supervisors consists of 23 members and is nonpartisan.
+This means that no political party affiliation is identified.
+Each Supervisor is elected from a geographic district of about 7,200 people.
 Those districts are adjusted every ten years after the federal census is complete.